Trey Darilek

-Trey Keith Darilek (born April 23, 1981 in San Antonio, Texas) is a former American football guard.
-He was drafted by the Philadelphia Eagles in the fourth round of the 2004 NFL Draft.
+Trey Keith Darilek (born April 23, 1981) is an American former professional football guard.
+He was selected by the Philadelphia Eagles in the fourth round of the 2004 NFL draft.
 He played college football at Texas-El Paso.

-Darilek has also been a member of the Miami Dolphins, Dallas Cowboys, Edmonton Eskimos and Jacksonville Jaguars.
+Darilek was also a member of the Miami Dolphins, Dallas Cowboys, Edmonton Eskimos and Jacksonville Jaguars.

 College career

 Darilek played college football at the University of Texas at El Paso, where he started 42 games and was an All-WAC first-team selection as a senior.

 Professional career

 Philadelphia Eagles

-Darilek was a 4th round draft pick by the Philadelphia Eagles in the 2004 NFL Draft and saw limited action in 2004 and 2005.
+Darilek was a fourth round selection (131st overall) by the Philadelphia Eagles in the 2004 NFL draft and saw limited action in 2004 and 2005.
 He was cut by the Eagles before the 2006 season.

 Dallas Cowboys

 Darilek was later signed by the Dallas Cowboys and played in their preseason games until he was cut along with many other Cowboys players in late August 2007.